membraneframework/membrane_tutorials/videoroom/5_ImplementingServerRoom.md

  end
  ```

-If case SFU Engine wants to communicate with the client during the signaling process, we know how to react - we are simply passing the message to the appropriate `PeerChannel`.
+In case SFU Engine wants to communicate with the client during the signaling process, we know how to react - we are simply passing the message to the appropriate `PeerChannel`.
 How about messages coming from the client, via the `PeerChannel`?
 We need to pass them to the SFU Engine!
  ```elixir
  @impl true